Configuring the student profile

 2. Go to the Profile page using the top navigation.

-4. Click the double-headed arrow on any green section to open the selection list for that profile slice.
+4. Click the double-headed arrow on any green section to open the list of data slices for that section.

-5. Choose a different data slice from the dropdown (e.g. results, NAPLAN, attendance).
+5. Choose a data slice from the dropdown (for example results, NAPLAN, or attendance).

 6. Repeat for each of the four sections until you have the combination you want.